danbuckland/crudecumber/readme.md

 This project is work in progress and currently does the job but is not as elegant as it could be.
 If you'd like to contribute, branch and generate a pull request.
 Do not self approve!

+## Copyright

+Copyright (c) 2015 Dan Buckland and Contributors.
+See LICENSE for details.